Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation.md

 src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/CountyLayer.PNG" width = "500" height = "300" />
 </p>

-# Vignette 2: Using other geographic data
+# Vignette 2: Creating a ToxPi Feature Layer Using The ArcGIS Toolbox
 Description: Use this method to generate a single layer automatically that has symbolized ToxPi figures for local statistics with predetermined size, as shown below

 **Steps:**